KorAP/Kustvakt/README.md

 Set krill.indexDir in the configuration file to the location of your Krill index (relative path).
 In Kustvakt root directory, there is a sample index, e.g.
 <pre>krill.indexDir = ../../sample-index</pre>

-Set the location of the ldap configuration file for Kustvakt full version.
+Set the location of the LDAP configuration file for Kustvakt full version.
 The file should contain an admin password to access an LDAP system.
 Without LDAP, user authentication functions and services cannot be used.
+However, the authentication mechanism can be extended by implementing other authentication methods e.g. using a database.

 <b>Optional custom configuration</b>